panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 The *document title update* is the side-effect because it doesn't directly calculate the component output.
 That's why the document title update is placed in a callback and supplied to `useEffect()`.

-Also, you don't want the document title update to execute every time `Greet` component renders.
-You just want it executed when `name` prop changes &mdash; that's the reason you supplied `name` as a dependency to `useEffect(callback, [name])`.
+Also, you don't want the document title update to run every time `Greet` component renders.
+You only want it to happen when the `name` prop changes &mdash; that's the reason you supplied `name` as a dependency to `useEffect(callback, [name])`.

 ### 2.1 Dependencies argument

 `dependencies` argument of `useEffect(callback, dependencies)` lets you control when the side-effect runs.
-When dependencies are:
+If dependencies are:

 A) <u>Not provided</u>: the side-effect runs after *every* rendering.